DeadKennedyx/UsualSuspect/README.md

 # UsualSuspect: Your Rails Guardian Against Suspicious Logins and Behaviour

 **UsualSuspect** is a cutting-edge Ruby gem specifically tailored for Rails applications, designed to fortify your user authentication system against an array of security threats.
-With a focus on real-time analysis and monitoring of user logins, UsualSuspect acts as a vigilant guard, identifying to unusual and potentially harmful activities, the response is up to you!
+With a focus on real-time analysis and monitoring of user logins, UsualSuspect acts as a vigilant guard, identifying unusual and potentially harmful activities, the response is up to you!

 ## Key Features